Step 1: Antique Gun Appraisal

 Cons:

-- You don’t have a guarantee that you’ll find someone willing to buy the gun prior to traveling there.
+- You don’t have a guarantee that you’ll find a buyer.

-- You also don’t know if you’ll find someone who specializes in antique guns, so you may not get the fairest appraisal.
+- You also don’t know if you’ll find someone who specializes in antique gun appraisal.

-- You need to travel with the firearm to the location, which can be a hassle.
+- You need to travel with the firearm to the location.

-- Gun shops and dealers in particular will hesitate to buy a gun if they deem demand for it low in their target market.
+- Gun shops and dealers in particular will hesitate to buy low-demand guns.

 Selling to a pawn shop should be your last resort if you want to sell an antique gun for profit.
 Pawn shops are ubiquitous, sure, but they’re also not known for gun expertise.